A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 If you have rosacea and you've been chasing the clear-skin version of yourself and feeling like you keep falling short, I want to gently suggest that you might be aiming at the wrong thing.
 Aim at calm.
 Aim at even.
 Aim at the version of your face that just looks finished.
 It's a goal that loves you back.

 This post is a personal share, not medical advice.
 If your rosacea is severe, painful, or changing, please see a dermatologist.
-What works for my skin may not work for yours, and that's a normal part of living with a chronic skin condition.
+What works for my skin may not work for yours, especially if you're managing a chronic condition like rosacea.